During the Prototype Phase of the Nittany AI Challenge, participants will develop prototypes of the ideas submitted within the Idea Phase.

 - be available through a YouTube link accessible for viewing by the Challenge reviewers

 The production value of the videos will not be factored into the review, but they must clearly and accurately represent the prototype functionality.
-Media Commons at Penn State provides free One Button Studio options throughout the Commonwealth.
+To help, Media Commons at Penn State provides free One Button Studio options throughout the Commonwealth.

 The written documentation should include, but is not limited to, an overview of the solution, a development timeline, team qualifications, data collection/use plans, and user experience and interface development plans.
 In contrast with the first round, the supporting documentation in this round is not limited in length, though teams are cautioned to limit the materials to directly address the review criteria described below.
 Typically, this documentation falls in the range of four to six pages, depending on the number of screenshots and graphics used.